 4. Keep your cat inside.
 We love cats (we have two!), but they’re not part of the natural landscape—and they kill more than two and a half billion birds annually in the U.S. and Canada alone.
 After habitat loss, it’s the top human-caused reason for bird declines.
 Keeping cats inside is safer for birds and cats.

 5. Reduce your use of plastics.
 This unnatural substance is wreaking havoc on our planet, especially the ocean and the birds and wildlife that rely upon it.
 Fortunately, Maine has banned single-use plastic shopping bags and foam food containers.
 Much more needs to be done.
-Start by saying “no thanks” to straws, avoiding products with excess, unrecyclable packing, and signing the NRCM recycling reform petition.
+Start by saying “no thanks” to straws and avoiding products with excess, unrecyclable packaging.

 Thank you for caring, and for taking action!